ang-zeyu/infisearch/docs/src/tradeoffs.md

 1. Set `pl_limit` to an arbitrarily large number.
 This compresses the inverted index into just one or a few files.
 1. Ensure `pl_cache_threshold` is set to a very low number (or, at least smaller than the generated inverted index file size), so that all postings lists are loaded up front and cached in memory.
-1. You would also want to set `field_store_block_size` to a fairly high number, and correspondingly set `cacheAllFieldStores` to `true`.
+1. You would also want to set `num_docs_per_store` to a fairly high number, and correspondingly set `cacheAllFieldStores` to `true`.
 This allows morsels to load the few field stores during initilisation and persistently cache them.

 > ⭐ This is what's being used by this documentation, since it is fairly small.<br><br>Nevertheless, `RTT=1/2` are still very acceptable settings under good network conditions. `RTT=3` may be slightly slow (`~600ms` assuming decent network conditions), but still quite acceptable depending on your use case since it reduces file bloat.<br><br>